 Review of Lawyers’ Practising Certificate Fees

-The Legal Profession (Practising Certificate Fees) Regulations 2012 set the fees that Victorian lawyers pay for their practising certificates.
-These Regulations are due to sunset on 30 June 2017.
-The Board is now required to review practising certificate fees and recommend new Regulations to the Victorian Government.
+The Regulations setting the fees that Victorian lawyers pay for their practising certificates are due to expire.
+The Board is now required to review the fees and recommend new Regulations to the Victorian Government that will set fees for the 2018-19 financial year and beyond.

-To assist in this consultation process the Board has prepared a discussion paper (113KB PDF) outlining potential options for setting fees for the 2018-19 financial year and beyond.
+To assist in this consultation process the Board prepared a discussion paper (113KB PDF) outlining potential options for setting fees.
 This discussion paper was sent to all registered lawyers via RPA News email bulletin #31 issued in January 2017.

 Further details on the process for setting new fees are set out in the discussion paper.